Tuesday 10th November saw the Global Association of Risk Professionals (GARP) host the first part of their Climate Risk Symposium.

 Libor level coverage – a big bank journey

-- Reconciling regional / country responses moving at different pace – With Citi facing into 15 different regulators and a combination of top-down vs bottom up preferences, this can be challenging
+- Reconciling regional / country responses moving at a different pace – With Citi facing into 15 different regulators and a combination of top-down vs bottom-up preferences, this can be challenging

 - Target Operating Models and what is the ultimate interaction between lines 1 & 2 – regardless of where things sit, embedding a process and culture across the organisation as a common cause is key, and something the EU is particular keen on banks implementing

-- Pace of implementing regulatory requirements – EU / UK are being used as pilot programmes ahead of the wider rollout
+- The pace of implementing regulatory requirements – EU / UK are being used as pilot programmes ahead of the wider rollout

 - Functional structures – centralised, embedded in business units, or a hybrid of the two?
 Citi see a core group of SMEs with a taskforce who engage the rest of the bank

 His final point was that as risk managers there needs to be clear articulation of the benefits of climate risk management to win hearts and minds.

 - Arthur Yuen – SME Challenges – Supervisory pressure may be required to get medium and small bank boards to approve new structures and focus on this.